016 – Why Ikigai Is The Most Honourable and Rewarding Thing One Can Do

 Being present

-Yohei says, in Japan, they have this word shokunin which means “the craftsman”.
-He thinks that Japan has a Shokunin culture, where people take pride in whatever work they do.
-He thinks that if you try to excel in everything you do, you find joy in that, and you find joy in bettering yourself.
-You try to give your best and try to get better every single day.
+In Japan, they have this word shokunin which means “the craftsman.”
+Yohei thinks that Japan has a shokunin culture, where people take pride in whatever work they do.
+If you try to excel in everything you do, you find joy in that, and you find joy in bettering yourself.

 What is Yohei’s ikigai?

-When asked about what he thinks his ikigai is, Yohei says that the first thing that comes into his mind is family.
-His family is the reason for being, the reason why he wakes up in the morning.
+For Yohei, his family is the reason for being, the reason why he wakes up in the morning.

-He also finds purpose in his work too.
-As a venture capitalist, he sees his role as somebody in charge of deploying resources to a project that he believes should exist in the world.
-For him it’s a combination of helping founders who want to change the world, change the world.
+Moreover, he finds purpose in his work as a venture capitalist.
+He sees his role as somebody in charge of deploying resources to a project that he believes should exist in the world.
+It’s a combination of helping founders who want to change the world, change the world.
 Creating more value out of value.
 And he finds purpose in doing that.

 Also one of the things that he really likes is making connections.
 He loves reading articles and sharing them.
 Finding articles that might be relevant to someone and sharing those articles, making introductions between two people.
 Just finding ikigai in doing simple things.